gneutzling/cv/README.md

 # Gabriel Neutzling
-**E-mail:** gabrielneutzling@gmail.com<br />
+**E-mail:** gneutzling@gmail.com<br />
 **Github:** github.com/gneutzling<br />
 **Mobile:** +55 48 991653232<br />
-**Location:** Florianópolis - SC, Brazil<br />
+**Location:** Brazil<br />

-I am a software developer with emphasis on frontend development and a new lover of Agile methodologies.
-I like to deliver value with simple solutions that will be improved progressively.
+I am a professional with 10 years of experience in frontend development focused in build great products for great clients with great colleagues.
+I am focused in the Javascript and React stack and always looking for new tools, modules and ways to improve my work.
+In addition I like environments where we can apply the practical principles of Agile and Lean methodologies in the day-by-day.
+I believe that we can do a great job and better place to work when we have a self organized team.

 ## Objective